fillumina/id-encryptor/README.md

 ### TSID

 [TSID](https://github.com/f4b6a3/tsid-creator) is a smaller version of UUID that is only 64 bits long.
-It has the same features of a full blown UUID but it's targeted towards smaller systems with a maximum node count of about 1024 (can be adjusted a bit depending on a key generation rate trade-off).
+It has the same features of a full blown UUID but is targeted towards smaller systems with a maximum node count of about 1024.
 Because the 64 bit TSID can be encoded in a single long value and is generated in sequence (again to fix the index problem) there is a long encryptor available in this package in case it needs to be scrambled.

 ## Encryption

 The proposed encryption algorithms are [Blowfish](https://en.wikipedia.org/wiki/Blowfish_(cipher)) for TSID (64 bit) and [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) for UUID (128 bit) used with [ECB mode](https://www.highgo.ca/2019/08/08/the-difference-in-five-modes-in-the-aes-encryption-algorithm).
-ECB mode is discouraged for encrypting long messages but it's perfectly adequate if the data to encrypt matches the size of the cipher block.
+ECB mode is discouraged for encrypting multi blocks messages but it's perfectly adequate if the data to encrypt matches the size of one single cipher block.

 ## Cache